You can claim housing benefit for a mobile home if you have a low income or receive benefits. Housing benefit can help you pay your rent or site fees.

 - the rent is unreasonably high

-Housing benefit won't cover hire purchase fees for buying your home.
+Housing benefit won't cover personal loan repayments for buying your home.

 Still need help?

-Get advice from a benefits adviser if you have any problems making a claim for housing benefit.
+Get advice from Citizens Advice if you have any problems making a claim for housing benefit.